whoami

 Use this tool when you need to:

-- View all organizations in Sentry
+- View organizations in Sentry

 - Find an organization's slug to aid other tool requests